-Should a member experience any difficulties or require support, the Online Technical Support Center is available 24 hours a day, seven days a week.
-Simply click on the "Technical Help" button located in the upper right-hand corner of every CommunityEdu screen.
+Should a member experience any difficulties or require support, the Online Technical Support Center is available via Plaid.

 FOUR FOUNDING PRINCIPLES EVENTS

 WHAT?

 The associate member class will complete four events throughout the course of the Associate Member Education Program.
 Each event should correspond with one of the Four Founding Principles: Development of Character, Promotion of Friendship, Diffusion of Liberal Culture and Advancement of Justice.
 The class should plan one of these events for each Principle.
 This guide includes suggested events for each Principle.